 Water Quality Monitoring results: Anglian Water

-Following the regular water quality tests undertaken by Cam Valley Forum Volunteers over the year 2021/22, from September 2022, Anglian Water monitoring teams are assessing the microbial contamination of the River Cam and its tributaries at the sites we suggested, every week for a year.
-They are sharing the results with us so we can share them with the wider community.
+Following the regular water quality tests undertaken by Cam Valley Forum Volunteers over the year 2021/22, from September 2022- October 2023, Anglian Water monitoring teams assessed the microbial contamination of the River Cam and its tributaries at the sites we suggested, every week.
+They shared the results with us so we can share them with the wider community.

-You can see their most recent results for E.Coli at the key swimming spots here:
+You can see these test results for E.Coli at the key swimming spots from Sept 22-Oct23 here:

 When looking at the results, note that it is normal to have some level of bacteria in the river, but levels above 1000 may be “considered elevated”.
 (Note that this is our interpretation, not Anglian Water’s because there isn’t an official set of guidance values for single readings.
 We are also told that it is possible to get extremely elevated bacteria concentrations without the possible associated harmful viruses: can happen with algal blooms for instance)